doutorsocrates90/doutorsocrates90.github.io/texts.md

 ---

-# Anotações do Balcão do Sr. Didi"
+## Anotações do Balcão do Sr. Didi

 January 2008